RKelln/5-directions/public/writing/ppf.md

 It is estimated that only 40% or less of crimes are reported in general, so if that 40% isn't a representative sample then the machine will learn a biased prediction.
 Findings have shown lower self reporting among White and affluent crime victims, and crimes reported by the police are heavily skewed towards where the police were patrolling, i.e. "street crime", making it extraordinarily likely the dataset is biased.

 There was a 2018 academic study of the PredPol algorithm which acknowledged the bias, and studied the effects of a more even distribution of crime predictions.
-But they found its predictions were less in line with later crime reports, making it less accurate than the original algorithm and PredPol didn't adjust its software.
+But they found the software predictions were less in line with later crime reports, making it less accurate than the original algorithm and PredPol didn't adjust its software.
 If the goal is only patrolling in areas of greatest street crime, this approach may be reasonable, but questionably provides any new information.

 [White Collar Crime Zones](https://whitecollar.thenewinquiry.com/)